LwandoXabiso/LwandoXabiso/README.md

   <!-- Gesture-controlled mini drone
   - Smart task manager in C#-->

-- 🌱 Currently learning:
+- <!--🌱 Currently learning:
   - C/C++ for microcontrollers
   - Embedded Linux
   - Real-time systems
-  - UML and system design
+  - UML and system design-->

 - ✍️ Also interested in drawing (especially cars and yatchs) and calisthenics training